LifestyleCorp/Research-Journal/README.md

-# Research-Journal

-## Research journal is a open source crowd sourced AI driven framework for building SOTA gold standard medical research journals for all specialty
+# Research journal is a open source crowd sourced AI driven framework for building SOTA gold standard medical research pre-print journals for all specialty

 ## List of problems we are solving